Overcome ATS Resume Myths to Boost Job Search Success

 You can, but keep in mind that most ATS will not ‘read’ details housed in the header or footer.

-It is best to avoid putting any important content in a the file header or footer – like your name and contact details, which are best shared in the body of the file.
+It is best to avoid putting any important content in the file header or footer – like your name and contact details, which are best shared in the body of the file.

 You can still put page numbers, graphics, quotes, or endorsements in these spaces, for the eventual human reader.
 Again, feel free to share select details in the header or footer, but not important contact information.